Naturally our featured book is “From Sting to Spin: A History of Nettle Fibre”

 Bredemann, G. (1959) Die Große Brennessel, Berlin: Akademie Verlag (German)

-Edom, Gillian (2010) From Sting to Spin: A History of Nettle Fibre, Urtica Books (Currently under revision)
+Edom, Gillian (2019) From Sting to Spin: A History of Nettle Fibre, Urtica Books (“nd edition)

 Ford, Birte (2015) Yarn from Wild Nettles: A Practical Guide, CreateSpace Independent Publishing Platform